Antiz96/malias/README.md

 <br>
 To delete an alias, type the number associated to the alias you want to delete.
 <br>
-The deleted alias will be gone right away.
+The deleted alias will then be gone right away.
 <br>
 Once again, each step is automated and secured for you (with backup of your .bashrc file, error checking, backup restore if needed, etc...)
 <br>